Lawrence Sia

 Lawrence Sia Khoon Seong (born 10 November 1932) is a former Singaporean teacher, trade unionist and politician.
 Sia was the president of the Singapore Teachers' Union from 1971, before being expelled in 2003.
-He also served as Member of Parliament for Moulmein from 1968 to 1991, and spoke passionately about issues, such as education.
+He also served as Member of Parliament for Moulmein from 1968 to 1991, and spoke about issues, such as education.
 In addition, Sia was deputy secretary-general of the National Trades Union Congress from 1970 to 1999.

 Early life and career

-In 1932, Sia was born in Kuala Lumpur to a family with eight children and lived in a squatter hut at Kampung Baru.
+In 1932, Lawrence Sia Khoon Seong was born in Kuala Lumpur to a family with eight children and lived in a squatter hut at Kampung Baru.
 Sia received his early education at St. John's Institution (SJI), before attending St. Xavier's Institution and graduating with a Senior Cambridge.
 Inspired by one of his SJI teachers, Brother Lawrence, Sia decided to take on the additional name of Lawrence.

 In March 1952, Sia migrated to Singapore and became a teacher, teaching at primary schools and secondary schools, such as Ama Keng English, Jurong Primary, Bartley Secondary and Naval Base, as well as Ponggol Vocational School.
 He stayed at St. Joseph's Church located in Bukit Timah, and paid a month for a place to stay and breakfast.

 In 1965, Sia was elected as secretary-general of the Singapore Teachers' Union (STU).
 In 1967, Sia was promoted to become principal of First Toa Payoh Primary School and had to resign from STU to comply with its constitution.

+On 20 March 1966, Sia was appointed as a member of the employee panel of the Industrial Arbitration Court.